-Plug-in Live Client for Linux with Windowsbased NetVault Backup Server deployment
+Plug-in Live Client for Linux with Windows-based NetVault Server deployment

-This scenario is deployed when you want to perform online or hot backups of Linux Clients and you have deployed a Windows-based NetVault Backup Server.
+This scenario is deployed when you want to perform online or hot backups of Linux Clients and you have deployed a Windows-based NetVault Server.

-The Plug-in Live Client for Linux, Windows Server Component is installed on the Windows-based NetVault Backup Server and the Plug-in Live Client for Linux, Linux Client Component is installed on each Linux Client that you want to protect with online or hot backups.
+The component is installed on the Windows-based NetVault Server and the Plug-in Live Client for Linux, Linux Client Component is installed on each Linux Client that you want to protect with online or hot backups.